 All interdisciplinary minors in Black Studies are required to take BLST 015: Introduction to Black Studies, ordinarily during their first two years, and four additional courses listed in the catalog that earn Black Studies credit.
 Of these four additional courses, at least one of them must be outside of the departmental major, and no more than one course taken outside of Swarthmore may be counted toward the minor.
 To be accepted into the minor a GPA of 3.0 in Black Studies related courses is recommended.
-We strongly advise students to take a course in African or African diasporic history.
+We strongly advise students to take at least one course in African or African diasporic history.

 Honors minors must meet all requirements of the course minor.
 Students participating in the Honors Program are invited to define a minor in the Black Studies Program.
 Honors minors in Black Studies must complete a two-credit preparation for their honors portfolio to be submitted to external examiners.
 The following options apply: